justinmtech/Minebuddy/README.md

 If you run a Minecraft server and would like a lightweight plugin to see your server's status straight from your Discord server, you may find this useful.

 # Why Minebuddy?
-Minebuddy is extremely lightweight and configurable, and it can be used on 1.13+.
+Minebuddy is lightweight and configurable, and it can be used on 1.13+.
 As a Minecraft server owner/developer, you probably spend a bit of time on Discord.
-Being able to view useful server statistics without leaving Discord is convenient!
+Being able to view useful server statistics without leaving Discord is convenient sometimes!
+With Minebuddy, you can skip all of annoying channel integration and complicated configuration.

 # Setup
 1. Create a Discord bot here if you don't already have one: https://discord.com/developers/applications/